-All the results for terrestrial animals and animal products are reported to the local department that has taken the samples.
-In the case of non-compliant results, the local NFSA department will follow up in accordance with the instructions from the head office in the Quality System.
+The analytical results from the laboratories are reported to NFSAs local department that has taken the samples.
+In the case of non-compliant results, the local department will follow up in accordance with the instructions from the head office.
 The head office receives a copy of all the results and monitors that the results are followed up.
-For Aquaculture, the NRMP coordinator contacts the relevant region/local department for follow-up.